BlueSeaDream/Paper-Summary/Detection Networks.md

 (e.g., 1-2k), filtering out most background samples.
 In the second classification stage, sampling heuristics, such as a fixed foreground-to-background ratio (1:3), or online hard example mining (OHEM) [30], are performed to maintain a manageable balance between foreground and background.

+- In contrast, a one-stage detector must process a much larger set of candidate object locations regularly sampled across an image.
+In practice this often amounts to enumerating ~100k locations that densely cover spatial positions, scales, and aspect ratios.
+While similar sampling heuristics may also be applied, they are inefficient as the training procedure is still dominated by easily classified background examples.
+This inefficiency is a classic problem in object detection that is typically addressed via techniques such as bootstrapping or hard example mining.

 | Network | Model Size | Average Percision | Time (ms) | Comments |
 | --------|------------|-------------------|------|--|